 Starting from the year 2019, Canada has a new three-year immigration levels plan.
-The plan is to facilitate the immigration of around 1 million to immigrants to Canada by the year 2021.
-This seems totally possible by the immigration friendly country, especially looking at their immigration numbers in recent times.
+The plan is to facilitate the immigration of around 1 million immigrants to Canada by the year 2021.
+This seems totally possible by the immigration-friendly country, especially looking at their immigration numbers in recent times.
 In 2018, about 3, 10, 000 people received Canadian PR (increased job vacancies and record migration in 2018).
 In January 2019, Canada sent invitations to more than 40,000 potential applicants to apply for permanent residency through the economic immigration and family sponsorship programs.

 So why does Canada want a million immigrants by 2021?

 And how can you apply for a Canadian PR?
 Let’s take a look.